 I had two birthday wishes this year.
-One was to do absolutely nothing and recharge (films, craft projects, nice food etc) and the other was eating breakfast in the forest.
+One was to do absolutely nothing and recharge (films, personal projects, nice food etc) and the other was eating breakfast in the forest.
 On the Sunday morning, we stuffed supplies and a stove into our rucksacks, laced our boots and headed for the trees.

 We bought a Biolite CampStove (first generation) a little while ago and decided my birthday breakfast was the perfect time to give it a whirl.
 Twigs or bits of wood are packed into the chamber and as they burn, generate enough electricity to charge small devices… while cooking your food.
 It’s an amazing little stove.